What Should A Breastfeeding Mother Eat?

 - Alcohol: Since alcohol has been found to pass into human milk and can interfere with the milk ejection reflex, alcohol consumption should be avoided while breastfeeding.
 An occasional drink, not exceeding two ounces of alcohol, may be safe, but you should consult your health care provider about the associated risks.
 Amounts exceeding two ounces should definitely be avoided.
 One occasional glass of wine or one beer is generally acceptable, but not more.
 Many mothers often report that a few sips of beer stimulated a letdown reflex of their milk, but too much will inhibit it.
 Brewers Yeast, a component of beer can also be taken as a supplement when let-down and milk supply is diminished.
 There is no researched evidence documented of the yeast affect on milk supply.
 Breast pumping and discarding the breast milk is recommended when alcohol is consumed beyond the limits stated above.

-Medications and Mother's Milk: A Manual of Lactational Pharmacology by Dr. Thomas Hale Ph.D, is the current researched source used by Hospital Newborn Nurseries and Lactation Consultants for validating the safety of medications while breastfeeding.
-Dr. Hale’s manual is updated every two years, and is offered in a parents version and online.
+- Medications/Drugs: Many medications are compatible with breastfeeding, but you should consult your doctor and/or lactation consultant when taking over the counter or prescription drugs.
+Medications and Mother's Milk: A Manual of Lactational Pharmacology by Dr. Thomas Hale Ph.D, is a current researched source used by Hospital Newborn Nurseries and Lactation Consultants for validating the safety of medications while breastfeeding.
+Dr. Hale’s manual is updated every two years, and is offered in a parent's version and online.
+Street drugs are illegal and unsafe.
+Street drugs are not compatible with breastfeeding.